 5. Make a Difference as a Social Worker

 You can’t have a discussion about the benefits of a career in social work without addressing the fact that working in the field allows you to make a difference in the lives of individuals and provide a tangible benefit to society.

 Many people want to make the world a better place, but aren’t sure where to start or what to do.
 As a social worker, you are in a position to solve specific problems and help others, and there is a good chance that you will end up being the person that changes someone else’s life.
 While it is a lot of hard work and change doesn’t always happen quickly, just knowing that your work is meaningful to others can help provide you with a purpose and personal fulfillment.

-6. You Can Apply Your Core Values to Your Work
+6. Apply Your Core Values to Your Work

 Many social workers enter the profession because its core principles align with their own values and priorities.
 In fact, many social workers were inspired by their own experiences, which spurred a desire to help others and advocate for the support and services that they themselves didn’t have.
 Yet even if you don’t have your own challenges to draw upon, working as a social worker allows you to live out the values of equality, justice, fairness, respect, dignity and the right of everyone to health and well-being.
 If these values align with yours, then consider becoming a social worker.

-Social work has a number of benefits for those who commit to it.
-If you have been thinking about a career in this field, now is a great time to get started and begin making a difference in your community.
-Contact Yeshiva University today to find out even more about the benefits of pursuing an online Master of Social Work degree.
+Social work has a number of benefits for those who commit to it, and earning a master’s degree is the best way to get the meaningful career you desire.
+With various career paths to choose from, it may seem difficult to know where to start.
+However, if you have been thinking about a career in this field, now is a great time to jump in and begin making a difference in your community.